 A walkable community

-In Poundbury, the public realm is designed around people rather than cars to help create a pleasant environment and a series of well connected streets and squares.
-The principles of Poundbury’s streets and squares have inspired town planners all over the world.
+The public realm at Poundbury is designed around people rather than cars to help create a attractive environment and a series of well connected streets and squares.
+The principles of the design in Poundbury have inspired town planners all over the world.

-The irregular design of streets constrain car speeds, and by minimising road signs, the motorist and pedestrian are required to think about how to interact with each other.
+The irregular design of streets constrain car speeds, and by minimising road signs the motorist, pedestrian and other road users are required to think about how to interact with each other.

 Mixed Use Development